No. 3 Georgia romps to 63-17 victory over FCS Murray State

 THE TAKEAWAY

 Murray State: There were some encouraging signs for a team that never really had a chance against a Southeastern Conference powerhouse, at least providing hope that the Racers will be a factor in the Ohio Valley race.
+“It was a good performance for what we were doing in terms of executing the game plan,” Rice said.
+“I feel I executed to the best of my ability this week.”

 Georgia: It’s hard to fathom what the Bulldogs gained from this game, other than sweating off some pounds and giving plenty of youngsters a chance to play.
 The most significant moment occurred before the kickoff when the school formally named the field at Sanford Stadium in honor of longtime coach Vince Dooley.